National Bicycle and Pedestrian Documentation Project

 Why count cyclists and pedestrians?
 Because we need better data to make better decisions.
 As our cities work to wisely spend public funding on infrastructure that will make walking and bicycling even safer and more pleasant forms of transportation, it is important to develop an accurate understanding of how many people are walking and bicycling, and where we’re going.

-Would you consider taking a couple hours anytime during the week to hang out on a beautiful spring day and tell us how many people are walking and bicycling in Cache County?
+Would you consider taking a couple hours anytime during the week to hang out on a beautiful autumn day and tell us how many people are walking and bicycling in Cache County?

 If so, please click on the image below and sign up for preferred locations and times - we'll be in touch to provide forms, instructions, and coordinate any last details.